 Check Your Credit Report and Score

 Sadly, nearly 1 in 5 Americans have an error in their credit report.
 An error in your credit report could be lowering your credit score by 100 points or more, depending on the error.
-If you haven’t already, take a look at your credit report and score for free here.

 If you see an error in your credit report, be sure to file a dispute with the credit bureau.
 Legally, the bureaus have 30 days to respond to your inquiry.